Three Secrets of Fátima: Second secret

 Some proponents of the Fátima prophecies argue that the secret did not say that the war must begin in Europe, and during the pontificate of Pius XI Japan had already invaded China in 1937, which is generally seen by historians of China and other parts of Asia as when the Second World War actually began, a view which also has qualified support from some Western historians.
 Some critics argue that the Russian Civil War (1918–1921), the Irish War of Independence (1919–1921), the Chinese Civil War (1927–1937), the war between Italy and Ethiopia (1935–1936), and the Spanish Civil War (1936–1939) serve to illustrate that the prediction that one war will end and that another will start is not necessarily an indication of divine inspiration.
 Proponents of the prophecy will point out that the second secret called for a war worse than World War I, not simply any armed conflict.
 In addition, with regards to the conversion of Russia, there was already, at the time, strong revolutionary ferment in Russia before the Bolshevik Revolution as witnessed by the earlier February Revolution in 1917 and the active Communist and anarchist movements, which would explain Mary's reference on 13 July 1917 to the need for a conversion of Russia.

 On 25 January 1938, The New York Times reported "Aurora Borealis Startles Europe; People Flee in Fear, Call Firemen."
 The celestial display was seen from Canada to Bermuda to Austria to Scotland, and short-wave radio transmissions were shut down for almost 12 hours in Canada.
 It is noteworthy that during the final hour of this aurora, Christian Rakovsky was undergoing interrogation in the Soviet Union, giving information to Stalin about Western involvement in Hitler's rise, suggesting an alliance with the Western powers against Germany.
 Just over a month later, Hitler seized Austria and eight months later invaded Czechoslovakia.

+On June 16, 1978, after decades of the Fatima prophecies being largely absent from mainstream discourse and press coverage, Kellie Everts gave a speech in front of the White House in Washington, D.C. about the aforementioned prophecy, and thus strongly urging the consecration of Russia in the hopes of preventing a nuclear World War III.
+The speech had received coverage in The Washington Post, The Washington Star, and elsewhere.

+On March 25, 1984, Pope John Paul II was believed by many to have finally consecrated Russia in fulfillment of the Fatima prophecy, though he did not specifically mention Russia or the Soviet Union by name.
+He did, however, refer to "all individuals and peoples", which would implicitly include Russia.

-As a result of the 2022 Russian invasion of Ukraine, Pope Francis announced he would consecrate Russia and Ukraine to the Immaculate Heart of Mary which he did on March 25, 2022.
+As a result of the 2022 Russian invasion of Ukraine, Pope Francis announced he would consecrate Russia and Ukraine (both by name) to the Immaculate Heart of Mary which he did on March 25, 2022.